ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 ### Introduction

-In computer science, a macro (short for \"macro instruction\") is a rule or pattern that specifies how a certain input should be mapped to a replacement output.
+In computer science, a macro (short for "macro instruction") is a rule or pattern that specifies how a certain input should be mapped to a replacement output.
 Meta-programming is a programming technique in which computer programs have the ability to treat other programs as their